pact-foundation/pact-net/README.md

 ```

 #### 2. Describe and configure the pact as a service consumer with a mock service
-Create a new test case within your service consumer test project, using whatever unit test framework you like (in this case we used xUnit).
+Create a new test case within your service consumer test project, using whatever test framework you like (in this case we used xUnit).
-This only should be instantiated once for all the current consumer tests.
+This should only be instantiated once for the consumer you are testing.

 ```c#
 public class ConsumerMyApiPact : IDisposable